 “Oh, don’t mind it.
 Finish your job first!”
 (Yashiro)

 “But I’ve made promise to provide three meals a day.”
 (Ginette)

 “It’s fine because I will match your routine.
 Is there something I can do to help?”
 (Yashiro)

 “Hmm, let’s see……..”
 (Ginette)

-Ginette who was brooding over something for quite a while, finally raised her face and called Yashiro.
+Ginette who was brooding over something for quite a while, finally raised her face and called my name.

-“Do you know what kitchen knife is?”
+“Do you know what kitchen knives are?”
 (Ginette)